 Whether or not we realize it, we are all ‘influencers’.
 We are all sharing stories, pictures, articles, life and advice on a daily basis from our phones.
 We are all wired to ‘live out our days’ with this online component and the grand scheme of all our posts and stories have a theme to them.
-What does that theme say about us?
+This shows the theme of our daily life.

-Some of us use Instagram to stay in touch with friends/family, some of us use it as a digital photo album, some of us use it for brand promotion, for me – I use it to get more personal with my blog readers and the other women I have met online.
+Some of us use Instagram to stay in touch with friends/family, some of us use it as a digital photo album, some of us use it for brand promotion, for me – I use it to share my services and the messages I feel passionate about when it comes to living Simple, on Purpose.

 How does being online change us as moms?

 I’ve talked before that I think being online has made me a better mom.
 Lately, I’ve been pondering about how Instagram has changed me as a mom.
 More specifically, how Instagram has changed me as a woman who is also a mom.

 UPFRONT: I’m not here to put down how you use Instagram or social media.
 I mean where else can Grandmas and aunties get their daily dose of cute.
 You use it however works best for you.
 I just wanted to share a change that I made in my mindset around what I share on Instagram and how it has impacted me.

 I often join in the moms30for30 challenge.
 It is 30 days of wearing 30 items of clothing and I often post my outfits to Instagram.
 One of these challenges really highlighted something impactful to me.

 When I looked back at my feed at the end of the month I thought to myself, well that’s a lot of awkward selfies.
 Sure, I love selfies.
 But it was a lot of pictures of me instead of the regular instafeed of my three kids.
 Because let’s get real – Instagram is for our delectable food, our adorable children and our adorable homes, right???
 Yes ma’am!